Wheater's Functional Histology: Review

 However, it is one of the best and does some things well, so there is room for improvement.
 There are other options available which can make your life easier, depending on your preferred study methods.
 A good starting point would be Kenhub, an online learning platform that places the most famous, efficient, and easy to use study methods literally at your fingertips.
 Here are some differences between those two resources:

 When it comes to Kenhub, you can see that all roads lead to Rome.
 You have your own unique way of learning compared to your best friend, and also depending on your current mood, tiredness, and so on.
 As a result, you don’t have only one way to encode information, but a myriad of options (trust us, you don’t have a preferred learning style, that’s just a myth).
-Do you feel rested during morning time and want to learn something slowly and in-depth?
-Pick an article about your favourite topic and read through it!
+Do you feel rested in the mornings and want to learn something slowly and in-depth?
+Pick an article about your favourite topic and read through it - this guide to studying human anatomy is a good starting point.

 After reading a couple of hours, do you want to relax your neck a bit, enjoy some tea, but still learn, just in a more laid back way?
 Choose a video, hit ‘Play’ and enjoy every second of it!
 As you know, repetition is the mother of all learning, so at the end of the day you need to revise what you’ve learned during the past few hours.
 What better way there is than to use our quizzes, which use spaced repetition and are fully customizable according to your specific needs and wants?
-If you don’t know where to start your learning at all, don’t worry because our learning strategies have got your back.
-By the way, all of this fit in the palm of your hand because they automatically adapt to any electronic device.
+If you don’t know where to start your learning at all, don’t worry because our round up of learning strategies have your back.
+Even better, all of this fits into the palm of your hand because they automatically adapt to any electronic device.
 What are you waiting for?
 Go on and try it out for free!

 Like anything in life, there are bad, good, and excellent histology learning resources.
 Take note that there are no flawless ones.
 The best resource is not the one which is completely free of mistakes - rather, it’s the resource best suited to the way that you personally learn most effectively.
 Remember that a health science career is a long road, so you need to pick study resources that you can stick to for a long time.
 Good luck and enjoy your studies!